sas7252/SimVT/README.md

 ### Workspace setup

-We do not provide any binaries.
+No binaries are provided.
 You will therefore have to setup a full development workspace.
 > Make sure you have NodeJS + npm installed before you start!

 #### First-Time-Use Preparations